-In connection with the issuance of the Notes, we engaged Adfitech Inc. (the "Diligence Provider") to conduct a review of certain aspects of the mortgage loans in the Initial Cohort Pool.
+In connection with the issuance from time to time of Connecticut Avenue Securities, we engage third-party diligence providers to conduct limited reviews of mortgage loans that Fannie Mae acquires in a specified calendar quarter and includes in fully-guaranteed MBS.
+With respect to the calendar quarters in which the Reference Obligations were acquired, Fannie Mae engaged Adfitech Inc. (the "Diligence Provider") to conduct a review of certain aspects of the mortgage loans in the Initial Cohort Pool.
 We paid the fees and expenses of the Diligence Provider and the scope and design of the review was determined by us in consultation with the Diligence Provider.

+The diligence sample selection population is limited to mortgage loans that previously were reviewed by us as part of our post-purchase QC review (the "Fannie Mae QC Review"), described above under "- Results of Fannie Mae Quality Control," in order for the Diligence Provider to have access to the set of credit, property and compliance data and documents that we review as part of the Fannie Mae QC Review.

+First Quarter Acquisitions Due Diligence Review

-The diligence sample selection population is limited to loans that previously were reviewed by us as part of our post-purchase QC review (the "Fannie Mae QC Review"), described above under "- Results of Fannie Mae Quality Control," in order for the Diligence Provider to have access to the set of credit, property and compliance data and documents that we review as part of the Fannie Mae QC Review.
-Out of the 12,233 loans acquired from January 1, 2015 through February 28, 2015 that were subject to a Fannie Mae post-purchase QC Review and met the Eligibility Criteria at acquisition, the Diligence Provider randomly selected a diligence sample from 2,451 loans; these 2,451 loans are part of a broader selected diligence sample, which includes 5,134 loans selected from our December 1, 2014 through March 31, 2015 acquisitions that received full credit and property valuation reviews and a portion of which received compliance reviews as part of our QC review process.
-The broader selected sample of 5,134 loans included loans that met the Eligibility Criteria (other than having been acquired by us between January 1, 2015 and February 28, 2015) as of the loan acquisition date, but which subsequently had paid off, become delinquent or become subject to a repurchase request, none of which loans have been included in the Reference Pool.
+There were 3,540 mortgage loans acquired in the first calendar quarter of 2015 that were subject to a Fannie Mae post-purchase QC Review based on random selection and met the Preliminary Eligibility Criteria (defined below) at acquisition.
+These 3,540 mortgage loans received full credit and property valuation reviews, and a portion of them received compliance reviews as part of our QC review process.
+Although the 3,540 mortgage loans met the Preliminary Eligibility Criteria as of the loan acquisition date, some of these mortgage loans subsequently paid off, became delinquent or became subject to a repurchase request; no such mortgage loan has been included in the Reference Pool.

-From the broader selected sample of 5,134 loans, the Diligence Provider selected 1,332 mortgage loans (the "Diligence Sample"), representing 25.9% by loan count of the 5,134 loans.
-Of the 1,332 loans in the Diligence Sample, 599 are in the Reference Pool; 395 of these loans are included in Loan Group 1 and 204 of these loans are included in Loan Group 2.
-In forming the Diligence Sample, the Diligence Provider selected all mortgage loans at random.
+From the 3,540 first calendar quarter mortgage loans, the Diligence Provider randomly selected 999 mortgage loans (the "First Quarter Diligence Sample"), representing approximately 28.2% by loan count of the 3,540 mortgage loans.
+Of the 999 mortgage loans in the First Quarter Diligence Sample, 103 are in the Reference Pool, all of which were included in Loan Group 2.
+The First Quarter Diligence Sample does not, and is not intended to, reflect characteristics of only mortgage loans that are included in the Reference Pool.